Housing Performance

 27%

-TP10 - Satisfaction that the landlord keeps communal areas clean and well maintained
+Proportion of respondents with communal areas who report that they are satisfied that their landlord keeps communal areas clean and well maintained

 70%